-Students who are repeating courses that had a prior grade of “F” will still use the current grade forgiveness policy that uses the most recent grade when calculating GPA.
+Students who are repeating courses with grades of "F" will still use the current grade forgiveness policy that uses the highest grade when calculating GPA.

 B. Academic Second Chance Policy – Daytona State College Current Students

 Many times students are unsure of their career goals, or may attempt courses and programs not suited to their academic skills.
-For students who are successful after a career/program change, the Academic Second Chance Policy permits a student to select up to three grades of “F” earned previously in required courses (not electives or General Education courses) in the prior major, to be changed to a grade of “AM” and not counted in the GPA.
+For students who are successful after a career/program change, the Academic Second Chance Policy permits a student to select up to three grades of “F” earned previously in required courses (not electives or General Education courses) in the prior major, to be marked “AMN” and not counted in the GPA.
 To take advantage of this provision the student must have earned 50% of the credits toward their new program.

 - AA students changing to AS where the amnesty courses are not required in the new program.